pydatadelhi/blog/_posts/2017-09-1-workshop_details.md

 ---
 layout: post
-title:  'PyData Delhi Conference 2017: An Introduction'
+title:  'Workshop details for PyData Delhi 2017'
-date:   2017-07-11
+date:   2017-09-01
 categories: python pydata conference
-permalink: /conf_introduction/
+permalink: /workshop_details/
 ---
 You can find the details and prerequisite for each workshop below:

-##Machine Learning as a Service
+## 1. Machine Learning as a Service
-####*Anand Chitipothu*
+#### *Anand Chitipothu*

 Anand has been crafting beautiful software since a decade and half.
 He’s now building a data science platform, rorodata, which he recently co-founded.
 He regularly conducts advanced programming courses through Pipal Academy.
 He is co-author of web.py, a micro web framework in Python.
 He has worked at Strand Life Sciences and Internet Archive.